General Questions About Retatrutide

 Is retatrutide FDA-approved?

-No. As of March 2026, retatrutide is an investigational compound in Phase 3 clinical development.
+No. As of May 2026, retatrutide is an investigational compound in late-stage Phase 3 clinical development.
 It has not been approved by the FDA or any other regulatory authority worldwide.
-It is not available for prescription or commercial purchase.
+Three pivotal Phase 3 trials have reported positive topline results — TRIUMPH-4 (Dec 2025), TRANSCEND-T2D-1 (March 19, 2026), and TRIUMPH-1 (May 21, 2026) — but Eli Lilly has not yet filed a New Drug Application.
+The drug is not available for prescription or commercial purchase.
 Any legitimate use is limited to authorized clinical trials.

 Who is developing retatrutide?